mdascenzo/hpc-workflows/README.md

 }

 ```
+**2. Check AWS permissions**:

+Check that the `~/.aws` and `~/.ssh` directories, which are required by the build, contain AWS `credentials` and `.pem` files on the Docker host.
+For MacOS and Linux users, these directories are automatically mounted within the `pcluster_admin` container for convenience.
+For other operating systems, the appropriate credentials will need to be configured manually within the `pcluster_admin` container.
+Additionally, the top-level `docker-compose.yaml` file will require modification to remove these two volumes.

 **3. Run Build:**
 Execute Packer using the build.sh script.
 This will provision an AWS instance and build a custom AMI for use with AWS Parallel Cluster.

 ```
 build.sh
 ```